llm-operator/docs/docs/source/jupyter_notebook.rst

 .. image:: images/jupyter_notebook_terminal.png

-Now, you can use OpenAI API in the Jupyter Notebook.
+Now, you can use the OpenAI API in the Jupyter Notebook.
 Here is an example of using OpenAI API in the Jupyter Notebook:

 .. code-block:: python